Virginie-T/Pizza-JS/README.md

-<h1> Address Book </h1>
+<h1> Pizza Website </h1>

 <b>Description</b>

-Address app let's the user to enter their name, last name and multiple addresses.
-Allows the user click on the listed name and show addresses.
+Website for a pizza company where a user can go to order a pizza.
+The user can choose between cheese and pepperoni and the site will tell him the price.

-April 13th, 2015 | Erica Cha & Virginie Trubiano
+April 17th, 2015 | By Virginie Trubiano

 <b>Technologies</b>